Mites are tiny parasites that can cause a lot of problems. These insects are so small that it is pretty much impossible to spot them with a naked eye.

 How Are Mite Infestations Treated?

-However, the veterinarian can recommend some options that you can use at home.
-They might include sprays, pest exterminators or powders.
+- The veterinarian can recommend some options that you can use at home.
+They might include sprays, pest exterminators, or powders.
 Follow the instructions carefully, and everything will be fine.

 Unfortunately, your little friends really can get mites.
 Moreover, this kind of infestation can endanger the guinea pig’s life.
 You, as a loving owner, have to make sure to do everything possible to prevent your guinea pig from getting mites.
 If you think that your dear pet may be infested, pay a visit to the vet as fast as you can.
-Your guinea pig will surely thank you for that later.
+Your guinea pig will undoubtedly appreciate it later.